zaneray/scrupulous/README.md

   </div>

 #Optional Properties
-More porperties to be added as new features are needed.
+More properties to be added as new features are needed.

 <dl>
 <dt><b>valid:</b></dt>
 <dd>A Callback if the form is valid. <b>Must return <i>true</i> or <i>false</i></b>.
 Helpful if you are relying on another service to validate the form after the scrupulous script has determined the form.
 Examples: Credit Card Validation, Address Verification, Username Verification.</dd>
 <dt><b>invalid:</b></dt>
 <dd>Callback if the form is invalid.
 Always prevents form submission.
 Helpful if you need added functionality such as showing a global message above the form.</dd>
+<dt><b>setErrorMessage:</b></dt>
+<dd>Helper function used to set up custom error messaging.
+Helpful for cases where special messaging is needed for specific error modes.</dd>
 <dt><b>errorClassName:</b></dt>
 <dd>Default: 'error-message'.
-Customize the class name of error messages, useful when integrating into an existing project that does not use boostrap.</dd>
+Customize the class name of error messages, useful when integrating into an existing project that does not use Bootstrap.</dd>
 <dt><b>parentClassName:</b></dt>
 <dd>Default: 'form-group'.
-Customize the class name of the parent container of the form element, useful when integrating into an existing project that does not use boostrap.</dd>
+Customize the class name of the parent container of the form element, useful when integrating into an existing project that does not use Bootstrap.</dd>
 <dt><b>defaultErrorMessage:</b></dt>
 <dd>Default: 'This field has an error'.
-Message display in the error label if no title tag is provided on the input element with an error/</dd>
+Message display in the error label if no title tag is provided on the input element with an error.</dd>
 </dl>

 ###Example
-Example showing valid and invalid callbacks.
+Example showing valid and invalid callbacks and setErrorMessage helper function
 <pre><code>
   $('.callback-form').scrupulous({
     valid: function(){